gazebosim/sdformat/Migration.md

       Uniqueness is forced so that referencing implicit frames is not ambiguous, e.g. you cannot have a link and joint share an implicit frame name.
       Some existing SDFormat models may not comply with this requirement.
-      The `ign sdf --check` command can be used to identify models that violate this requirement.
+      The `gz sdf --check` command can be used to identify models that violate this requirement.
     + [BitBucket pull request 600](https://osrf-migration.github.io/sdformat-gh-pages/#!/osrf/sdformat/pull-requests/600)